-When do users share fact-checks with their peers?
-We describe a survey experiment (N = 2,041) conducted during the 2019 presidential election in Argentina measuring the propensity of voters to share corrections to political misinformation that randomly confirm or challenge their initial beliefs.
-In line with processes of motivated reasoning, we find evidence of selective sharing—the notion that individuals prefer to share pro-attitudinal rather than counter-attitudinal fact-checks.
-This directional effect, however, is regulated by the type of adjudication made by the fact-checking organization, such that sharing increases for attitude-consistent validations (i.e., ‘true’ ratings) but decreases for attitude-consistent refutations (i.e., ‘false’ ratings).
-Experimental results are partially confirmed with a regression discontinuity analysis of observational data of Twitter shares collected during a televised debate of the same election.
-Our findings suggest that fact-checking organizations could selectively increase exposure to their verifications on social media by validating correct information (e.g., ‘It is true that vaccines prevent COVID-19’) or reduce exposure to them by refuting incorrect claims (e.g., ‘It is false that vaccines do not prevent COVID’).
+When do users share fact-checks on social media?
+We describe a survey experiment conducted during the 2019 election in Argentina measuring the propensity of voters to share corrections to political misinformation that randomly confirm or challenge their initial beliefs.
+We find evidence of selective sharing—the notion that individuals prefer to share pro-attitudinal rather than counter-attitudinal fact-checks.
+This effect, however, is conditioned by the type of adjudication made by fact-checkers.
+More specifically, in line with motivated reasoning processes, respondents report a higher intent to share confirmations (i.e. messages fact-checked with a “true” rating) compared with refutations (i.e. messages fact-checked with a “false” rating).
+Experimental results are partially confirmed with a regression discontinuity analysis of observational data of Twitter and replicated with additional experiments.
+Our findings suggest that fact-checkers could increase exposure to their verifications on social media by framing their corrections as confirmations of factually correct information.